ncbo/BioPortal-to-KGX/prefixes/bioportal-prefixes-readme.md

 Manually-curated prefixes are primarily native, rather than the set of all prefixes used within each ontology.
 Some non-native prefixes are included.

+The file `bioportal-preferred-prefixes` contains mappings from Bioportal ontology names to preferred names.
+These are used in order to avoid conflicts across ontology sources, e.g., `RO` in OBO Foundry is the Relation Ontology, while in BioPortal `RO` refers to the Radiomics Ontology.
+To avoid conflict, CURIEs for nodes from the latter are prefixed with BIOPORTAL.RO.
+The BioPortal name for the Relation Ontology, `OBOREL`, is prefixed as `RO` for greater cross-platform interoperability.